 Minor Subdivision of land (division of a parcel of land into two lots) must meet the area and dimension requirements of the zoning ordinance and must be approved by the Zoning Administrator.
 However, in certain zoning districts a minor subdivision is considered a conditional use.
+Any Major Subdivision of land (division of a parcel of land into 3 or more lots) is considered a conditional use.
+A major subdivision is subject to review by the Development Review Board (DRB).

-Any Major Subdivision of land (division of a parcel of land into 3 or more lots) is considered a "conditional use".
-A major subdivision is subject to both Zoning Board of Adjustment (ZBA) and planning board review.
-In regard to any major subdivision of land, the planning board will issue a report and may make specific recommendations for action to the ZBA.
-Major subdivisions, and other conditional uses, must meet standards in addition to minimum lot size, dimension and set-back requirements.
+Major subdivisions, and other conditional uses, must meet standards in addition to minimum lot size, dimension and setback requirements.
 These standards are intended to be rigorous since conditional uses, by definition, introduce potentially new impacts not necessarily envisioned under existing plans.
-Ultimately, the zoning board shall not grant a permit unless it finds that the proposed conditional use meets all criteria set forth in the Zoning Ordinance.
-Supplemental consideration that must be exercised by the ZBA on proposed conditional uses also covers: the economic impact of the project; the adequacy of minimum lot size, width and building setbacks; the project's impact on air and water quality, noise, light pollution, and wildlife habitat as well as soil erosion, proximity to stream considerations, topography, aquifer recharge impacts, floodplain impacts, storm water issues, and impact to adjacent property.
+Ultimately, the DRB shall not grant a permit unless it finds that the proposed conditional use meets all criteria set forth in the Zoning Ordinance.
+Supplemental consideration that must be exercised by the DRB on proposed conditional uses also covers: the economic impact of the project, the adequacy of minimum lot size, width and building setbacks; the project's impact on air and water quality, noise, light pollution, and wildlife habitat as well as soil erosion, proximity to stream considerations, topography, aquifer recharge impacts, floodplain impacts, storm water issues, and impact to adjacent property.